 As part of our renewable environmental and beautification programs, over 20 Sterling5 Foundation volunteers have planted 130+ plants in a single day on the dry lands of the Deccan plateau in the village of Chityala, India.
 These plants are expected to grow into trees in a few of years.
 This will give much-needed shade to people and animals in the village, bring the soaring summer temperatures down, help ameliorate global warming, and contribute overall to the improvement of the environment.

 This also fits in well with the Telangana state governments Haritha Haram program of planting 2.3 Billion saplings in four years.

 This is Sharif Casillas Yamin, a bright young student from Puerto Vallarta, Mexico.
 Like all moms, Sharif's mom wanted him to go to school and get an education, but she was unable to pay.
 So she and Sharif were both very happy when a Sterling5 Foundation volunteer informed them that the Foundation would be sponsoring Sharif's education.
-Sharif now attends Escuela Primaria Amado Nervo La Aurora.
+Sharif now attends Escuela Primaria Amado Nervo La Aurora Mexico.